llinares/blog/contents/blog/how-i-built-an-arcade-machine-from-scratch/index.md

 ## Paint job

-My kit for painting included 1 litre of white base paint, some matte black and white spray cans, a couple of rollers and a mask.
+My kit for painting included 1 liter of white base for wood, some matte black and white spray cans, a couple of rollers and a mask.

 ![Paint kit](./50-paint-kit.JPG)